goldbergyoni/nodebestpractices/README.hebrew.md

 ## ![✔] 2.7 Use a mature logger to increase errors visibility

-**TL;DR:** A robust logging tools like [Pino](https://github.com/pinojs/pino) or [Winston](https://github.com/winstonjs/winston) increases the errors visibility using features like log-levels, pretty print coloring and more.
+**אמ;לק:** A robust logging tools like [Pino](https://github.com/pinojs/pino) or [Winston](https://github.com/winstonjs/winston) increases the errors visibility using features like log-levels, pretty print coloring and more.
 Console.log lacks these imperative features and should be avoided.
 The best in class logger allows attaching custom useful properties to log entries with minimized serialization performance penalty.
 Developers should write logs to `stdout` and let the infrastructure pipe the stream to the appropriate log aggregator

 **Otherwise:** Skimming through console.logs or manually through messy text file without querying tools or a decent log viewer might keep you busy at work until late